onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

 2. Set up a Next.js app locally.
 3. Connect Next.js frontend to Heroku backend.
 4. Deploy Next.js app on Vercel.
 5. Final configuration.
+(Give public access to Vercel app.)

 #### A few notes about Node.js, Next.js, NPM, React, and DOM

-**Node.js** is a JavaScript runtime that allows you to run JavaScript code outside the browser.
+**Node.js** is a JavaScript runtime environment that allows you to run JavaScript code outside the browser.
 It is used to build backend servers, run scripts, and execute JavaScript on the server side.
 It is required to run Next.js because Next.js uses Node.js to handle server-side rendering (SSR), API routes, and builds.
 Node.js runs the Next.js development server.
 You can think of Node.js as the engine that powers JavaScript outside the browser.

 **Next.js** is a *React* framework for building full-stack applications.
-It is built on top of React and provide features like server-side rendering (SSR), static site generation(SSG), and API routes.
+Next.js is built on top of React and provides features like server-side rendering (SSR), static site generation (SSG), and API routes.
 You can think of Next.js as a framework that makes React more powerful, using Node.js to enable server-side functionality.
 If you're only using Next.js for front-end development, you don't need extensive Node.js knowledge.
-But if you're using API routes, server-side rendering, or customer backend logic, knowing Node.js helps.
+But if you're using API routes, server-side rendering, or custom backend logic, knowing Node.js is likely essential.

-**Node Package Manager** (npm) plays that role for JavaScript that pip (Preferred Installer Program) does for Python.
+**Node Package Manager** (npm) plays the same role for JavaScript that pip (Preferred Installer Program) plays for Python.
 It is used to install, manage, and update JavaScript libraries (called packages or modules) for both backend and frontend development.
 It comes automatically installed when you install Node.js.
-A tool called npx comes with npm and allows you to run a package without installing it globally.
+A tool called `npx` comes with `npm` and allows you to run a package without installing it globally.
 For example, the command used below  `npx create-next-app` fetches and runs the Next.js setup script without installing it globally.

 **React** is a JavaScript library for building user interfaces (UIs), primarily for single-page applications (SPAs).
 It was developed by Facebook (now Meta) and is open-source.
 It enables fast, interactive, and reusable UI components.
-React is use for building dynamic web apps, creating reusable UI components, and making frontend development more structured and scalable.
+React is used for building dynamic web apps, creating reusable UI components, and making frontend development more structured and scalable.

 The reasons for using React:

 - React is **Component-Based**.
 UIs are built from independent, reusable components.
 - **Fast Updates with Virtual DOM** (document object model).
 React efficiently updates only the necessary parts of the page.
 - **Declarative Syntax**.
-Instead of manually manipulation DOM, you describe how the UI should look, and React updates it.
+Instead of manually manipulating DOM, you describe how the UI should look, and React updates it.
-- **Great for Large-Scale Apps**.
+- **Great for Large-Scale Applications**.
 Used by companies like Netflix, Facebook, and Uber.
-- **Huge Ecosystems**.
+- **Huge Ecosystem**.
 Works well with Next.js, React Native (for mobile apps), and many UI libraries.

 **DOM (Document Object Model)** is a programming interface that represents a web page as a tree-like structure.
 It allows JavaScript to dynamically update, add, and remove elements on a webpage.
 In the DOM tree, every HTML element is a node.

-To give an example of how DOM represents and HTML page, consider the following HTML code:
+To give an example of how the DOM represents and HTML page, consider the following HTML code:

     html